fdev31/wirikiki/README.md

 # Usage

-Just execute `run.sh`, it will automatically install the python virtual environment
+Just execute `run.sh`, it will automatically install the python virtual environment.

+## Zero-install mode

+You can just open the html file to get a degraded experience, data will not be saved.

 ## Keyboard shortcuts